top of page

 GATES TO THE PALACE MUSEUM

 Getting inside the Imperial City is only through the Southern Gate, which is also called Wumen, or the Meridian Gate.
 The Tiananmen, or the Gate of Heavenly Peace, is the monumental entrance under the famous portrait of Mao Zedong to get to the Meridian Gate if you’re coming from the south.
-Taking a side trip at Tiananmen Square, which is just across W Chang’an Avenue, is one of the best views to get a glimpse of the entire façade of the Forbidden City.
+Taking a side trip at Tiananmen Square, which is just across W Chang’an Avenue, is one of the best ways to get a glimpse of the entire façade of the Forbidden City.
 From the Tiananmen Gate is another 180m walk to get to another gate called Duanmen, or Gate of Uprightness, which almost has the same structure as Tiananmen.
-Further north is another 400m walk to get to the main gate of the Forbidden City itself, the Meridian Gate, which is the largest of all its gates, known to be the Five Phoenix Turrets because of its five arches, with two of them constructed on its protruding walls.
-Meridian Gate is the convergence of two other passageways from either side, Zhongshan Park if you’re coming from the west or Donghuamen if you’re coming from the east.
+Further north is another 400m walk to get to the main gate of the Forbidden City itself, the Meridian Gate, which is the largest of all its gates, known as the Five Phoenix Turrets because of its five arches, with two of them constructed on its protruding walls.
+Meridian Gate is the convergence of two other passageways from either side, Zhongshan Park if you’re coming from the west, or Donghuamen if you’re coming from the east.
 Any of these three channels can bring you to the main gate of the Imperial City.

 THE INNER GOLDEN WATER BRIDGES